-The purpose of the grant is to increase the number and proportion of high-need students who persist in and complete college.
-SUBIR!
-Will improve retention and success of LatinX students and economically disadvantaged students through course redesign, professional development, the showcasing of diversity and inclusivity and student services initiatives.
-The grant focuses on the following areas: Professional development, course redesign, creation of cultural hubs, student support and a summer transition program.
+The purpose of the Title V SUBIR Grant is to increase the number and proportion of high-need students who persist in and complete college.
+SUBIR will improve retention and success of Latinx students and economically disadvantaged students through course redesign, professional development, showcasing of diversity and inclusivity and student services initiatives.
+The SUBIR Grant focuses on the following areas: Professional Development, Course Redesign, Intercultural Centers, Student Support and a Summer Transition Program (Jump Start).

 Title V- SUBIR Programs: